Dev-Craig44/design-patterns/TemplateMethodPattern/README.md

 ## Problems & Improvements

 - Address issues identified in the task files.
-- Consider using encapsulation to hide implementation details.
+- Use encapsulation to hide implementation details.
 - Create a base class to define a common interface for related classes, improving maintainability and consistency.

 ## Solutions